A Glossary of Some Common Terms in Philosophy

 modus ponens and modus tollens

-Modus ponens is a form of argument that goes like this:
+Modus ponens is a form of argument that goes like this:1.
+If X, then Y.2.
+X.

 3. Therefore, Y.